 Lion’s Mane is the perfect choice for senior dogs.
 This white fluffy mushroom contains a powerful antioxidant that promotes healthy brain and neurological function in dogs.

-With all of the amazing benefits it’s an ideal preventative when your dog is younger to help keep them healthy into their golden years.
+With all the amazing benefits, it’s an ideal preventive measure when your dog is younger to help keep them healthy into their golden years.

 What else is Lion’s Mane good for?